 A Call To Action (CTA for short) is only useful if your readers see it and tap on it.
 If no one sees your CTA because it’s too far down the page or it’s in an odd place then you will see a drop in user onboarding.

 If users are attempting to click on an area that isn’t linked, you can consider putting a CTA in a high traffic area that is otherwise wasted.

 Does the app need to include more directions for the user?
 Maybe there’s something that could be simplified?

 Perhaps you’re asking for too much too soon.
 Whatever the problem, it’s important that it’s taken care of so you can encourage more users to use your app to meet their needs.
-Heatmaps are a fantastic tool that can save you time, money and even a headache or two!
+Mobile app heatmaps are a fantastic tool that can save you time, money and even a headache or two!